Helix Molecular Solutions

 Dr Zöe Hamilton

 In addition to a decade of field ecology, Zöe has a PhD on the phylogenetics of short range endemic land snails in the Pilbara region.
-She has also worked extensively on the genetics of subterranean fauna and other SRE taxa, and is familiar with current analysis methods.
+She has also worked extensively on the genetics of subterranean fauna and other SRE taxa in both WA and the NT, and is familiar with current analysis methods.

 Senior Molecular Biologist

 Yvette has been Helix's laboratory manager for 12 years.
-Her technical excellence in the development of assays, attention to detail, and meticulous sample management, have delivered high quality data for many clients.
+Her technical excellence in the laboratory, attention to detail, and meticulous sample management, have delivered high quality data for many clients, including the development of species-specific eDNA assays.

 Dr Terrie Finston